cu-mkp/m-k-manuscript-data/_texts/p-098v_tl.md

-## Melting
+## Fonte

-The <span class="m">potée</span> is made of <span class="m">burnt earth</span> which has served for the melting.
-It is the <span class="m">earth</span> bourré bolvene in which it has been melted.
-It should be ground against a large <span class="m">stone</span> slab, & of this one should make the first coat of the mantle of the bell, where the letters & ornementations are to be found & It does not require to be cooked again against <span class="m">hay fire</span> and will mold very neatly.
+The <span class="m">potée</span> is made of <span class="m">burnt earth</span> which was used in the fonte, this is earth bourre bolvene in which one has melted it.
+One grinds it on a big stone, & with this one one makes the <span class="del">chappe of</span> first coat of the chappe of bells, where there are letters and works, & <span class="del">le</span> only needs to be reheated in the flame of a straw, and mold very neatly.

-The <span class="m">earth</span> used for the molding of the core is likely to swell if you do not strongly rub the molded piece with a brush or the finger and if it is not well <span class="m">oil</span>ed.
-And you need to do it one coat at a time rather than all at once.
+The <span class="m">earth</span> which molds in noyau is subject to making it porous, if you do not rub well with a brush or your finger on the molded piece, which should be well oiled.
+And do it coat by coat, & not all at once.

 *[continued]*